Good geodesics satisfying the timelike curvature-dimension condition: Abstract

 \section{Abstract}

-Let $(M,\mathsf{d},\mathfrak{m},\ll,\leq,\tau)$ be a locally causally closed, $\scrK$-globally hyperbolic, regular measured Lorentzian geodesic space obeying the weak timelike curvature-dimension condition $\smash{\mathrm{wTCD}_p^e(K,N)}$ in the sense of Cavalletti and Mondino.
+Let $(M,\mathsf{d},\mathfrak{m},\ll,\leq,\tau)$ be a causally closed, $\scrK$-globally hyperbolic, regular measured Lorentzian geodesic space satisfying the weak timelike cur\-vature-dimension condition $\smash{\mathrm{wTCD}_p^e(K,N)}$ in the sense of Cavalletti and Mon\-dino.
 We prove the existence of geodesics of probability measures on $M$ which satisfy the entropic semiconvexity inequality defining $\smash{\mathrm{wTCD}_p^e(K,N)}$ and whose densities with respect to $\mathfrak{m}$ are additionally uniformly $L^\infty$ in time.
 This holds apart from any nonbranching assumption.
 We also discuss similar results under the timelike measure-contraction property.

 \addtocontents{toc}{ }